License a Pet

 - Proof of rabies vaccination in a form containing the information required by the registration certificate shall be provided to the owner and the Division by the vaccinating veterinarian.
 Upon request, such certificate shall be made available to any officer or representative of any enforcement agency.
 In the event the vaccinating veterinarian does not practice in Florida, other verifiable evidence of a current rabies vaccination as deemed acceptable by the Division may be substituted.

 B. Medical Exemption

-2. In no event shall any exemption granted pursuant to this section be in effect for more than one (1) year without re-certification by a veterinarian.
+- In no event shall any exemption granted pursuant to this section be in effect for more than one (1) year without recertification by a veterinarian.
 As soon as the animal’s condition permits, it must be vaccinated and otherwise come into full compliance with the Ordinance.

-Section 5: Dog, Cat, and Ferret License Certificates and Tags; Requirements; Exemptions; Changes in Ownership
+Section 2-4-5: Dog, Cat, and Ferret License Certificates and Tags; Requirements; Exemptions; Changes in Ownership:

-4. The County shall provide all license certificates and license tags.
+- The County shall provide all license certificates and license tags.
 Only such license certificates and license tags provided or approved by the County shall satisfy the requirements of this Ordinance.
-The license tag shall consist of a serially numbered piece of metal or plastic bearing the year for which it was issued.
+The license tag shall be serially numbered.

 B. Exemptions to License and Tag Requirements